 'Marble scatter!'

+No sound is so electrifyingly, terrifyingly sweet.
+Sometimes you would hear it during The Rush.
 Some kid would actually just drop their Bitty Bin and we would all swarm like coked-up seagulls, digging in the dirt and shovelling handfuls of marbles into our pockets while the poor, clumsy owner attempted to both scoop as many marbles back into the container as possible through tears of desperation, and dispense a few elbows about the place to curtail the massive losses they were about to sustain.
 If a teacher were around, it was simple to claim an insatiable altruistic urge:

 'I was just helping him pick them up!'